dani2442/dani2442.github.io/content/posts/gaussian-processes/index.md

-Notice that we should have used the periodic kernel instead of the RBF kernel.
-I leave it as an exercise to the reader hehehe.
+Note: in this example a periodic kernel would be more appropriate than a plain RBF kernel.
+I leave trying that variant as an exercise to the reader heheheh.